Nicolas Petrovic

-Nicolas Petrovic (born 21 November 1969) is a French business executive who is the Chief Executive of Siemens France since 2018.
+Nicolas Petrovic (born 21 November 1969) is a French business executive who has worked for Eurostar, Siemens France, and Brightline West.

 Early life

 He was born in Saint-Germain-en-Laye, near Paris, to a French mother and a Yugoslav father (Petrović is the common spelling).
 He has an older and younger sister.
 He gained a degree from ESCP Europe in 1991.
 He worked overseas for two years for Compagnie Générale des Eaux.
 He gained a degree from INSEAD in 2003.

 Career

 Petrovic joined SNCF in 1994 as a junior marketing manager.
 He resigned from SNCF in 2000 to pursue a degree from INSEAD, which he gained in 2003.